 Welcome to Brooklyn Creative League

 Founded in 2009, Brooklyn Creative League was one of the first coworking spaces to open in the United States, and the original Brooklyn coworking space.
-Founded by the husband-and-wife team of Erin Carney and Neil Carlson, BCL earned a reputation as a top-notch coworking space with an uniquely welcoming and tightly-knit community of members.
+Founded by the husband-and-wife team of Erin Carney and Neil Carlson, BCL earned a reputation as a top-notch coworking space with a uniquely welcoming and tightly-knit community of members.
 We expanded our Gowanus location in 2010, a year after opening, and filled the entire space by the time we opened.
 We expanded again in 2015, with the same result.
 Our steady, disciplined growth has allowed us to build an extraordinary space and authentic professional community while also providing great service to our members, great jobs for our employees, and support for local charities and mission-driven investments.

 Our Mission: A Commitment to Community

 Brooklyn Creative League creates extraordinary coworking spaces and cultivates authentic professional communities.
 We support companies and individuals who share a commitment to community, collaboration, and mutual benefit.
 Together, we create businesses, communities, and local economies that are vibrant, inclusive, resilient, and just.
+You can find us in Clinton Hill, by the Brooklyn Navy Yard at 275 Park Avenue.

 Here at BCL, we are committed to using coworking as a tool to nurture what we call “community capitalism” — successful, sustainable, community-minded businesses that balance private profits with the public good.
 We believe that business, structured thoughtfully and managed with integrity, can help create a more resilient and equitable economy–and a better, more just society.
 Here are the Business Principles that guide our long-term vision and inform our day-to-day work: